 Supported by data from the successful FRESCO study, we submitted an NDA for fruquintinib in June 2017.
-Fruquintinib was subsequently awarded priority review status by the NMPA in view of its clinical value in September 2017, and in September 2018, the NMPA approved fruquintinib for the treatment of patients with advanced colorectal cancer.
+Fruquintinib was subsequently awarded priority review status by the NMPA in view of its clinical value in September 2017, and in September 2018, the NMPA approved fruquintinib for the treatment of patients with advanced colorectal cancer and was launched in November 2018.
+For more information regarding the Elunate product launch, see "-Overview of Elunate Commercial Launch."